ricallinson/mmz/README.md

 __UNSTABLE__

-Command line interface for configuring and logging data from a Manzanita Micro Zilla controller.
+Command line interface to configure and log data for a Manzanita Micro Zilla controller.

 ## Usage